ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

   - #### **[R104]**
     - For asynchronous BPI messaging between BPIs or messaging within a BPI, a BPI MUST utilize established asynchronous protocols such as Websockets or AMQP.

+Note that while messaging within a BPI must be asynchronous, the communication between two BPIs can be either synchronous to asynchronous depending on the use case.

 * Cryptographic Layer: This layer deals with the BPI message envelope and the BPI message payload authenticity.
 However, it does not deal with authorization.
 Authorization is assumed to be validated based on security policies in the BPI core components such as workgroups.
   - #### **[R105]**
     All BPI envelope level formats MUST be achieved through JOSE-based structures see **[R106]** and **[R107]**.
+Note that JOSE stands for JSON Object Signing and Encryption.
   - #### **[R106]**
-    The encrypted message formats MUST use an [Encrypted JSON Web Token (JWE) structure [[RFC7516](#rfc7516)].
+    The encrypted message formats MUST use an Encrypted JSON Web Token (JWE) structure [[RFC7516](#rfc7516)].
   - #### **[R107]**
-    The signed unencrypted format MUST use a Signed JSON Web Token (JWS) structure [[RFC7515](#rfc7515)].
+    The signed unencrypted format MUST use a Signed JSON Web Token (JWS) structure following [[RFC7519](#rfc7519)] and following [[RFC7515](#rfc7515)] for its digital signature.
   - #### **[D20]**
     BPI messages SHOULD always use JWEs with the ciphertext containing a signed payload.

-      *A	JWS may be used for establishing a secure tunnel between BPIs to reduce the number of messages required.*
+      *A JWS may be used for initial authentication and authorization between BPIs.*
   - #### **[D21]**
-      The digital signature used for the JWS and JWE of a BPI Message SHOULD be based on the public keys associated with a W3C DID in the W3C DID document.
+      The digital signature used for the JWS and JWE of a BPI Message SHOULD be based on the public keys associated with a W3C DID in the W3C DID document as defined in [[W3C DID](#W3C-DID)].

-      *This simplifies the authentication of the message without having to rely on a 3rd party identity provider to validate the digital certificate issued to the BPI Subject.*
+      *This simplifies the authentication of the message without having to rely on a 3rd party identity provider to validate the digital certificate issued to the BPI Subject.
+Non-normative examples of W3C DID Documents can be found in [[W3C DID](#W3C-DID)]*
   - #### **[R108]**
     BPI Message authenticity and proof of control of the private keys MUST be established through a cryptographic challenge-response scheme utilizing a shared secret and the public keys of the involved BPI Subject.